JeffWeinell/REEs/README.md

 <a name="Methods.SelectingTargetLoci"></a>
-# Selecting loci to target for targeted sequencing
+# Selecting candidate loci to target for targeted sequencing

-Here I outline the steps that I used to identify loci
+Here I outline the steps that I used to identify candidate loci to target.
+[Ultrastringent filtration and probe synthesis](#ProbeSynthesis) steps filtered some candidate targets from inclusion in the final set of SnakeCap probe targets.

 <a name="Methods.SelectingREEs"></a>
 ### Rapidly-evolving exons (REEs)